Samplix-ApS/add_SAM_tag/README.md

 ### Dependencies

 * Python3
-* samtools 1.9 (using htslib 1.9)(the script has not been tested with later versions, but would likely work)
+* samtools 1.9 (using htslib 1.9)(the script has not been tested with later versions, but would likely work) must be in path
 * IGV for viewing the alignment
 ### Installation